iggydv/iggydv/README.md

 * 👂 My name is Ignatius, but you can call me _Iggy_
 * 👩 Pronouns: he/him
 * 🔭 I work at **WeTransfer**
-* 🌱 I’m learning a lot about distributed systems, storage system & database design and event-driven architecture
+* 🌱 Peer-to-peer systems, distributed systems, storage system & database design and event-driven architectures are my thing
 * 🤝 Looking to collaborate on more **Golang** projects and anything Web3
 * ❤️ I love cycling, running and swimming and finding adventure in every day life
 * ⚡ Fun fact: I'm in permanent beta.